By: Matt Rothman

 Marjory Stoneman Douglas’ baseball head coach, Todd Fitz-Gerald, is set to be inducted into the Broward High School Baseball Hall of Fame.

 Fitz-Gerald was among 25 coaches to be selected and had a resume unlike many in the country.
-Fitz-Gerald won his first State Championship before coming to Marjory Stoneman Douglas, where he has won four State and National Championships, including the last three.
+Fitz-Gerald won his first State Championship before coming to Marjory Stoneman Douglas, where he has won five State and four National Championships, including the last three.

 “Just a great honor to be recognized, Fitz-Gerald said.
 “It is an honor to be going in with a bunch of South Florida Icons.
 “Without the support of my players and coaches, none of this is possible.”